Starving, Thirsty, 44-Pound Great Dane Rescued in Iowa - NewsBreak

 Starving, Thirsty, 44-Pound Great Dane Rescued in Iowa

 There should be a special place in hell for people who mistreat animals.
-When the ARL officer arrived, she found the Great Dane named Kal shut in the crate with no food...irock935.com
+When the ARL officer arrived, she found the Great Dane named Kal shut in the crate with no food...khak.com

 There should be a special place in hell for people who mistreat animals.
-When the ARL officer arrived, she found the Great Dane named Kal shut in the crate with no food...irock935.com
+When the ARL officer arrived, she found the Great Dane named Kal shut in the crate with no food...khak.com

 Comments / 0